 “WANTED.
 Old pocket watches – any condition.
 681-xxxx.”

-Occasionally, Craig would receive a phone call in response to his ad.
+Occasionally, Paul would receive a phone call in response to his ad.
 If a pocket watch piqued his interest and was priced within his budget, he’d schedule an appointment to view it; and sometimes, he’d purchase it.
-In this piecemeal fashion, Craig slowly established a modest collection.
-Later, as Craig Duling became more established and successful in his professional career, he was able to enhance and diversify his collection through the acquisition of increasingly rare, valuable, and elaborate pocket watches, ultimately focusing his expertise on antique American time pieces.
+In this piecemeal fashion, Paul slowly established a modest collection.

-By the mid-1990’s, with the emergence of internet-based commerce, Craig followed online auctions and bid on collectibles that were offered for sale all over the world.
-Also, Craig connected with well-known professional antique pocket watch dealers who helped him locate specific timepieces that would complement his growing collection; and he regularly attended regional and national shows of the National Association of Watch and Clock Collectors (NAWCC).
-Over the last four decades, Craig has assembled a sophisticated and diverse assortment of rare mint condition watches, which he presents on this website.
+In 2007, with the emergence of internet-based commerce, Paul followed online auctions and bid on collectibles that were offered for sale all over the world.
+Also, Paul connected with well-known professional antique pocket watch dealers who helped him locate specific timepieces that would complement his growing collection; and he regularly attended regional and national shows of the National Association of Watch and Clock Collectors (NAWCC).
+During the last 10 years, Paul has assembled a diverse assortment of watches.

 A serious collector evaluates the merit of an antique timepiece based on three factors: (1) the quality of the movement; (2) the condition and appearance of the dial (there should be no hairline cracks or chips); and (3) the condition and appearance of the case (it should look like new, with engraving still crisp and surfaces unblemished).
 Depending on the intended purpose of a watch when it was built, the movement might be simple or complex; the dial, elaborate or plain; and the case, embellished or basic.